Introducing Express Checkout

 - Language in which PayPal content is displayed

 You should include:

-- Shipping information for non-digital goods, which can be your address information for the buyer or the address on file with PayPal; if you use the address on file with PayPal, you can specify whether or not it must be a confirmed address
+- Shipping information for non-digital goods, which can be your address information for the buyer or the address on file with PayPal; if you use the address on file with PayPal, you can specify whether it must be a confirmed address.

 You can also activate additional features, including: